30. Fitting the Gaff

 My father, retired Civil Engineer that he is, created this simple, but useful rig.
 It will serve two purposes in finishing the gaff.
 Spend the 10 minutes required to make it.

-This rig is made from a piece of dowel, a piece of scrap metal (I used a piece of spare furnace pipe) or arborite, some electrical tape, and some epoxy.
 Cut a small grove in the dowel to accommodate the metal handle.
 Once fitted, apply some epoxy to join the two.
 Apply some tape around the metal so you don’t cut yourself on the sharp edges.

 The first use of this tool is to sand and smooth the inside grove of the gaff mast.